The magic kernel

 Three halvings with the “magic” kernel

-(Note that, as described in the introduction above, all of these images are more blurred than they need to be; this is related to the required post-sharpening step in Magic Kernel Sharp, whose discovery was at this point in time still seven years in the future, and which will be discussed shortly.)
+Note that, as described in the introduction above, all of these images are more blurred than they need to be.
+This is because the addition of the post-sharpening step in Magic Kernel Sharp was at this point in time still seven years in the future.

 Flabbergasted, and unable to find this kernel either in textbooks or on the web, I asked on the newsgroups whether it was well-known, headed by the subject line that heads this section (“ ‘Magic’ kernel for image zoom resampling?”): see here and here.
 It appeared that it was not.